Nick Maton Player Props: Tigers vs. Diamondbacks

 Nick Maton At The Plate

-- Maton is hitting .159 with five doubles, six home runs and 26 walks.
+- Maton is batting .163 with five doubles, six home runs and 27 walks.

-- Maton has driven home a run in 13 games this year (23.2%), including more than one RBI in 7.1% of his games and producing three or more of his team's runs on four occasions..
+- Maton has had at least one RBI in 24.6% of his games this season (14 of 57), with two or more RBI four times (7.0%).
+He has also been responsible for three or more of his team's runs in four contests.

-- He has scored a run in 17 of 56 games so far this year.
+- He has scored a run in 18 of 57 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.